|

 interest rate and terms (points and fees) at the time the

 loan application is submitted.
-Buyers who opt to "float the
+Buyers who opt to "float

-payment.
-The next thing you want to think about is if you
+increasing the mortgage payment.
+The next thing you want

-want to pay additional points to lower your interest rate.
+to think about is if you want to pay additional points to

-Each point is one (1%) percent of the mortgage loan payable
+lower your interest rate.
+Each point is one (1%) percent

-in cash at closing.
+of the mortgage loan payable in cash at closing.

-in the Rate" here.
+my article "Locking in the Rate" here.

 The following list itemizes most of the documentation you